To understand AI, we must first understand how it differs from traditional programming.

 Think of it like teaching a child to recognize a dog vs. a cat.
 You don't give them a rulebook about ear shapes and tail lengths.
 You point to a dog and say "Dog", then point to a cat and say "Cat".
 Eventually, they learn the pattern from the examples.

 Determine which type of learning applies to each scenario.
+Select a badge to match.

 Building an AI is not just about writing code.
 It follows a loop: Collect Data ➔ Train Model ➔ Evaluate ➔ Improve ➔ Deploy.
 In the next lesson, we'll talk about the absolute most important part of this loop: the Data!